Revised July 2018

 - curriculum relevance

 All acquisitions of resources must adhere to Commonwealth of Virginia and JMU Procurement guidelines and audit requirements.

 JMU Libraries welcomes gifts that enhance the existing collection.
 Selection standards and guidelines for both purchased and donated materials are the same.
 Once accepted, JMU Libraries reserves the right to decide on the final disposition of gifts.
 For more information, please refer to the more on the JMU Libraries gift policy.

 Withdrawal of Materials

-Periodic review and withdrawal of materials from the collection ensures that collections remain both current and authoritative, and match user needs at JMU.
+Periodic review and withdrawal of materials from the collection ensures that collections remain both current and authoritative and match user needs.

 Liaisons will use the following criteria when evaluating material to be deselected:

 - Collection level: How vital is the item for JMU coursework and research?

 - Intrinsic value: Is the item a foundational work in its field?

 - Duplication: Is demand sufficient for multiple copies of the item?